-Seasonal: When the allergen that causes allergic rhinitis is only present at a specific time of the year, the symptoms will appear at the same time every year.
-For example, in the spring for people who are allergic to tree pollen or in the fall for those with a ragweed allergy.
+There are various kinds of allergens that can cause allergic symptoms.
+Allergens that are only present at a specific time of the year and whose symptoms appear at the same time every year are known as “seasonal allergens.”
+For example, in the spring, for people who are allergic to tree pollen or in the fall for those with a ragweed allergy.

-Perennial: When the allergen is present year-round in the environment, symptoms can occur all year long.
-Dust mites are one example of an allergen that can cause allergic rhinitis throughout the year.
+Other allergens are known as “perennial allergens” as they are present year-round in the environment, and symptoms can occur 12 months a year.
+Dust mites are one example of an allergen that can cause allergy symptoms throughout the year.